 Ph.D., University of Cambridge, 2013Postdoctoral Fellow, Max Planck Institute for the History of Science, 2013MPhil, University of Cambridge, 2009A.B., University of Chicago, 2008

-"I study how scientists, engineers, technicians, and students make specimens, images, data, and knowledge in research laboratories."
+"I study how scientists, engineers, technicians, students, and community members work together to make knowledge about science and technology."

-Caitlin Donahue Wylie, Assistant Professor of Science, Technology, and Society
+Caitlin Donahue Wylie, Associate Professor of Science, Technology, and Society

 Since 2010 I've taught undergraduates majoring in science and engineering about the social and ethical importance of research, design, and technology.
-In my courses, students gain new insights into their majors and future careers.
-They become more well-rounded and socially-aware scientists and engineers, with enormous potential to improve society by applying their expertise to social problems.
+In my courses, students gain new insights into their majors and future professions.
+They become more well-rounded and socially-aware engineers and scientists, with enormous potential to improve society by applying their expertise to social problems.